elegant-scipy/elegant-scipy/markdown/ch7.markdown

 (discussion about currying)

-We can now observe the frequency of diferent k-mers:
+We can now observe the frequency of different k-mers:

 ```python
 counts = np.fromiter(counts.values(), dtype=int, count=len(counts))